roeszler/kapthol/docs/ucd/4-skeleton.md

 #### Wireframes

-- To see how each screen fits into the whole site.
+- Are used to see how each screen fits into the whole site.
 - Determine what links and content is required to meet user needs
 - How balanced the elements are
 - How elements relate to each other